Interpreting nebular emission lines in the high-redshift Universe: Results

 If we compare the `Intrinsic' and the `SFR (10 Myr)' value, we see that the latter shows a dip at the low SFR end.
 This is due to the galaxies at the low-SFR end are low-mass and low-metallicity galaxies, where the ionisation production rate is much higher than that expected from the calibration we use (equation~\ref{eq:sfr_kennicut}).
 A simple stellar population with metallicities of $10^{-4}$ ($12+{\rm log}_{10}({\rm O/H})\sim6.5$) and $0.02$ ($12+{\rm log}_{10}({\rm O/H})\sim8.8$) can differ approximately by an order of magnitude in the ionising photon production rate for stellar ages below 10 Myr \cite[see Figure A1 in][]{Wilkins2020_nebular}.
 Due to this dip in the SFRF at the low-end, the SFRD estimated would be significantly lower compared to that obtained from \Ha.

 To compute the SFRD, we integrate the SFRF obtained using the two methods.
 Instead of quoting the absolute SFRD at each redshift from both the methods, we show the recovered fraction of the SFRD in Figure~\ref{fig:flares_sfrd_frac}.
-The Figure also shows the effect of two different lower integration limits of $3$ and $30$ M$_{\odot}$/yr.
-For the lower limit, the recovered fraction is similar between the two methods and is very close to unity at all redshifts.
-This is because there are more galaxies at low-SFR (where the effect of dust is negligible) at all redshifts compared to the high-SFR galaxies.
-However, for the higher integration limit, the recovered fraction decreases, particularly for the Balmer decrement method, recovering $<70\%$ of the SFRD at all redshifts (`A$_{\rm V}$ method' does better since we take A$_{\rm V}$ directly from the SED).
+The figure also shows the effect of two different lower integration limits of $3$ and $30$ M$_{\odot}$/yr.
+For the lower limit, the recovered fraction is similar between the two methods across redshifts and approaches unity with increasing redshift.
+This is because there are more galaxies at low-SFR (where the effect of dust is negligible) at all redshifts compared to the high-SFR galaxies, and the low-SFR galaxies dominate the number density.
+However, for the higher integration limit, the recovered fraction decreases, particularly for the Balmer decrement method, recovering $\lesssim 70\%$ of the SFRD at all redshifts (`A$_{\rm V}$ method' does better since we take A$_{\rm V}$ directly from the SED).
 This illustrates that we could be underestimating the SFRD for the extremely star forming galaxies in the early Universe, when using these methods.

 Another interesting thing, but also expected from our previous discussion, is that the SFRD recovered using `SFR (10 Myr)' is always less than that obtained directly from \Ha.
 At fixed SFR, the metallicity of the \flares\ galaxies decreases with increasing redshift.
 This causes the discrepancy to increase with increasing redshift as seen clearly in Figure~\ref{fig:flares_sfrd_frac}.